christiansalazar/coco/README.md

 			'application.extensions.coco.*',			// <------
 		),

-3. [ES] Conecta el widget con tu aplicación web, usa cualquier action (verifica que tu sistema RBAC le de permisos):
+3. [ES] Conecta el widget con tu aplicación web, usa cualquier action.
 	[EN] Connect the widget wit your current application using a fixed Action in siteController (or a distinct controller if you prefer).

 		[ES] edita